Khoury-srg/Viper/Readme.md

 If you want to generate new histories, see [Viper bench](https://github.com/Khoury-srg/ViperBench).

+## Project organization
+- cobraplus_backend/cobraplus: all the components of Viper.
+    - ae: scripts for running experiments.
+    - buildgraph: build BC-polygraphs and then pass them to checkers for checking.
+    - checker: use SMT solver to check the acyclicity of BC-polygraphs.
+    - utils: some utility functions.
+    - parse: parse text files to histories.
+    - docker: the docker file for building the image.
+- resources: thirty-party dependencies and tools required in the evaluation.
+    - dbcop: an existing checker for snapshot isolation.
+    - elle: an existing checker for a variety of isolation levels.
+    - monosat and z3: two SAT/SMT solvers.
+    - BE19_translator: a translator for translating ViperBench's histories into `dbcop`'s histories for comparason.

 ## How to run?
 For artifact evaluation, you may contact us to setup google cloud VMs for you by leaving hotcrp comment.